 Now, thanks to the CARES Act, no owner of an IRA, a 401(k), a 403(b), etc. has to take an RMD in calendar year 2020.
 At all.
 (This does not necessarily apply to beneficiaries of a deceased person’s IRA.)

-You can still take withdrawals from your retirement accounts if that is what you are using for income to pay your bills.
+You can still take withdrawals from your retirement accounts.
+Most people use withdrawals to pay bills.
 You can even continue to take out the amount that would be considered an RMD every month, quarter, or year.
 It’s just that you no longer have an IRS requirement to do so in 2020.

 Are taxes due on withdrawals from retirement accounts?